aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Actors states/Enemy features.md

 Setting `enemy` to true here is temporary: it will go back to false as part of [DoAction](../Battle%20flow/Action%20coroutines/DoAction.md).
 DoAction is also responsible for setting the enemy's `hitaction` back to false.
 The overall effect is DoAction temporarily seize control of the battle flow, but for the game, it's as if we were in an [enemy phase](../Battle%20flow/Main%20turn%20life%20cycle.md#enemies-phase).
 The flow will go back to where it was in the player phase once it's handled.
 Due to `hitaction` being true, DoAction is able to handle this special case in a separate fashion.

 This cycle repeats for all applicable enemies untill all `hitaction` are set to false at which point, the main turn procedure can continue.

+There are 3 ways to automatically have `hitaction` set to true upon attack:

+- `onhitaction`
+- `chargeonotherenemy`
+- `isdefending` being -1

+Details are in the sub sections below.

 ### `onhitaction`
 There is a standard way to have `hitaction` set automatically when the enemy party member is targetted during [DoDamage](../Damage%20pipeline/DoDamage.md) and it's done by the `onhitaction` field.
 The conditions required to set `hitaction` to true is that `enemy` is false (we are in the [player phase](../Battle%20flow/Main%20turn%20life%20cycle.md#player-phase)) and something else that depends on the field's value: